CHILD CARE PROGRAMS

 KOCO provides full and part time quality child care for children ages 8 weeks to 12 years.
 Once your child is enrolled in a program at KOCO, they remain enrolled.
 We automatically guarantee your child a space in the next program.

-Kindergarten/ Schoolage program offers before- and after-school care, as well as holiday care and summer camp.
+Kindergarten/ Schoolage program offers before- and after-school care, as well as holiday care and summer camp (rooms 101-104)

-TASC programs (at KOCO and at EHMS) provide a structured environment for homework completion.
+TASC program (at EHMS) provide a structured environment for homework completion.

 NOT-FOR-PROFIT CHILD CARE CENTER